PlatformOfTrust/code-example-generator/README.md

 1. [Java 8 or above][jdk]
 2. [Leiningen 2.0 or above][lein] (OSX users can use `brew install leiningen`).

-You can make sure that everything is installed by running `java --version && lein -v`
+You can make sure that everything is installed by running `java --version && lein -v`.

 ```
 $ java --version && lein -v